erangalds/t-python-asynchronous-programming/02-multithreading/00-multithreading-in-python.md

 + When a thread finishes its work and leaves the *critical section*, it signals the `semaphore` which increments the counter, allowing one of the waiting threads to enter.

 Let me now show you an example.
+Let's look at `04-semaphores.py`

 ```python
 import threading